renzoyzz/DnDdos/README.md

 - We found out Gunther hasn't Arrived
 - Has two brothers camping out east of town 10 days ago.
 - Eldar will pay us 20 gold each to get Gundren back.
+- Ventus claims he fought off looters to save people.
+  - Got red cloth from the red brand.
+    - A group of mercanaries.
+- Head to the family's home to see if they have information
+- Red brand raids town continuously.
+  - Held up in old mansion on the hill.
+  - Town is waiting for a knight.
+    - Probably Sildar
+  - Talk to Mayor in Townmaster's Hall
+  - Paid smithy for sword

 ## Characters